ihamburglar/Redboto/README.md

-RedDolphin
+Redboto
 ==========

-``RedDolphin`` is a collection of scripts that use the Amazon SDK for Python boto3 to perform red team operations against the AWS API.
+``Redboto`` is a collection of scripts that use the Amazon SDK for Python boto3 to perform red team operations against the AWS API.

 You can install the pre-requisite libraries with: